renatoathaydes/CeylonFX/README.md

 ## Licensing

-The JavaFX distribution is licenced under the GPLv2
+The JavaFX binary and source distribution is licenced under the GPLv2

 Other code are licensed under <??>